zaoyang/30-days-of-web-development/day-04/day-04.cq.md

 Technically, you could use your computer's default text editor to write code.
 However, because developers use their text editors so much, it shouldn't surprise you to learn they have developed fancy, sophisticated text editors for the sole purpose of writing code.

 For these exercises, I am going to suggest you use the **VSCode** text editor.
-For several reasons: it's free, easy to navigate for beginners, and is a great first code editor that you can continue to use as you advance in web development.
+For several reasons: it's free, easy to navigate for beginners, and is a great first text editor that you can continue to use as you advance in web development.

 W>I refuse to be brought into a debate about which text editor is better than another.
 By suggesting folks start off with VSCode I am not making a statement that it is better than say Sublime or Atom.
 In fact, either of those would also be fine substitutes.
 I'll leave the text editor debates to those also debating Windows vs. Mac.